ZixuanShi/ZixuanCraft/README.md

 ## Future Plans
 - Add village
 - More terrains like sand, river, mountain
+- May 11th, Control menu
+- Performance when creating a new chunk

 ## Known Issues
 - There are some tree leaves in the air which don't attach to any tree trunks.